goitom/project_1_blog_post/README.md

 ### 4. Data Modeling

 #### 4.1 Descriptive Statistics for HomeRemote Questions
+To assess the association between remote work and other aspects of the job, I generate a variety of plots that describe the relationships between the variables of interest.

 #### 4.2 Classification Models for Diversity Question
 To predict attitudes about the importance of diversity in the workplace, I compared the performance of four classifiers: Naive Bayes (GNB), Random Forest, Logistic Regression, AdaBoost.
 Each of these models were applied two models: one that used the 'Strict' recoding of variables, and one that used the 'Lax' recoding of variables.